-7.5.15 Dust Control Responsibility - Project Manager / Contractor / ECO / owner
+7.5.15 Dust Control

 Appropriate action should be taken to minimise the generation of dust on the site.
 This can be done by applying appropriate stabilisation materials, such as straw or mulch or watering of exposed areas.
 Suppression methods not involving water, are preferred as far as possible.